ApayRus/keyboard-tutorial/tutorial/keyboard4.md

 Looking good, the active key automatically disappears after 1 sec.

-But there is a problem, when we type fast several keys, one timer, started after pressing the first button, works for the last one too.
-If we type in 900 milliseconds `1, 2, 3, 4, 5`, `5` will disappear after 100 milliseconds, which is incorrect.
+But there is another problem.
+When we type fast several keys in 1 sec, only one timer works, that started after pressing the first button.
+If we type `1, 2, 3, 4, 5` in 900 milliseconds , `5` will disappear after 100 milliseconds, which is incorrect.

 ![](./images/Peek%202022-06-15%2015-44.gif)

 We respect `5` and will give to it the whole 1 second.
-To do that we need to store `timeout` when key pressed, and if another key is pressed, we'll clear old `timeout` and create a new one.
+To do that we need to store a particular `timeout` when key pressed, and if another key is pressed before timeout ended, we'll clear old `timeout` and create a new one.
 That will guarantee 1 sec for any key.

 App.js